 I was probably 14 the first time I smoked pot.
 As a teenager, I became involved with a group of kids who experimented with drugs.
 We would gather together for fun and smoke dope or do harder drugs like LSD or MDA.
-Most weekends we would have parties which often involved doing drugs, drinking and listening to music.
-This eventually led me to using needles to get high.
+Most weekends we would have parties that often involved doing drugs, drinking and listening to music.
+This eventually led me to use needles to get high.

 One night, I had decided to take things to a higher level, so I filled two needles with MDA and shot them at the same time.
 “It was powerful.”
 I thought.